List of Seattle Kraken award winners

 The Seattle Kraken are a professional ice hockey team based in Seattle.
 They are members of the Pacific Division of the National Hockey League (NHL).

-The Seattle Kraken have not won any whole-team awards.
+As a team, the Seattle Kraken have not won any awards.
 Matty Beniers has won the only individual award of any Kraken in team history, the Calder Memorial Trophy, for being rookie of the year for the 2022–23 season.

-The Kraken have four internal team awards—the Pete Muldoon Award, the 3 Stars of the Year Award, the Guyle Fielder Award, and the Fan Favorite Award.
+The Kraken have four internal team awards—the Pete Muldoon Award, the 3 Stars of the Year Award, the Guyle Fielder Award, and the Fan Favorite Award, which are awarded to players each season.

+Matty Beniers, the first-ever draft pick of the Kraken, won the Calder Memorial Trophy as NHL rookie of the year at the end of the team's sophomore season.

 League awards

 Team trophies

 The Kraken have not won any of the team trophies the NHL awards annually—the Stanley Cup as winners of the Stanley Cup playoffs, the Clarence S. Campbell Bowl as winners of the Western Conference in the playoffs, or the Presidents' Trophy as the team with the most regular season standings points.